-As noted throughout, the U.S. objective has been to target sanctions against Iran's energy sector, considered the engine of Iran's economy and source of most of its revenue.
-Depriving the regime of revenue, it is believed, will reduce its ability to enlist and maintain the loyalty of security personnel or to buy off key interest groups.
-There are clear indications that the sanctions- coupled with the overall sense that Iran is isolated from the international community-are causing substantial injury to this sector.
-State Department Special Advisor Einhorn testified on July 29, 2010, that about \$50 billion in investment in Iran's energy sector had been deterred by sanctions and other forms of pressure.
-U.S. officials in 2011 have put the figure closer to \$60 billion in lost investment.
-As noted above, several major European firms have either announced pullouts from some of their Iran projects, declined to make further investments, or resold their investments to other companies.
+As noted throughout, the U.S. objective has been to target sanctions against Iran's energy sector, considered the engine of Iran's economy.
+The sector is the source of nearly 70% of government revenue.
+Depriving the regime of substantial revenue, it is believed, will reduce its ability to import needed technology for its WMD programs and enlist and maintain the loyalty of security personnel.

+There are clear indications that the sanctions-coupled with the overall sense that Iran is isolated from the international community-are causing substantial injury to the energy sector.
+U.S. officials in 2011 say that Iran has lost close to \$60 billion in investment as numerous major firms have either announced pullouts from some of their Iran projects, declined to make further investments, or resold their investments to other companies.
 Observers at key energy fields in Iran say there is little evidence of foreign investment activity and little new development activity sighted, including at the large South Pars gas field that Iran has focused on for at least 10 years.
 It is highly unlikely that Iran will attract the \$145 billion in new investment by 2018 that Iran's deputy Oil Minister said in November 2008 that Iran needs.
+A Government Accountability Office (GAO) report of August 3, 2011 contains tables that discuss those firms that have discontinued commercial activity in Iran's energy sector, as well as those still operating and investing.
+45